SAFE USE

 - Read all warnings and precisely follow all instructions for use, including using the measurement tools that come with the medicine.

-- Avoid taking two or more medications containing acetaminophen at the same time, as this may increase the risk of overdose and liver damage.
+- Avoid taking 2 or more medications containing acetaminophen at the same time, as this may increase the risk of overdose and liver damage.
 You can test your knowledge of acetaminophen dosing at knowyourdose.org.

 - Report OTC medications and supplements you take to your provider, along with your prescriptions.